AP6YC/ICVI-Examples/README.md

 This section provides a quick overview of how to use the project.
 For more detailed code usage, please see [Usage](##Usage).

-This project has several example scripts to demonstrate the functionality of CVIs in the AdaptiveResonance.jl package.
+This project has several example scripts to demonstrate the functionality of CVIs in the ClusterValidityIndices.jl package.
 In `ICVI-Examples/src/examples/`, the scripts `db.jl`, `ps.jl`, and `xb.jl` demonstrate usage of the Davies-Boudin (DB), Partition Separation (PS), and Xie-Beni (XB) metrics, respectively.

 **NOTE** Each of these scripts must be run at the top level of the project to correctly point to the datasets.